 An SSL (Secure Sockets Layer) certificate is a digital certificate that encrypts the data exchanged between a user’s browser and a website’s server.
 This encryption ensures that sensitive information, such as passwords, credit card details, and personal data, remains secure and protected from hackers or malicious actors.

 SSL certificates encrypt sensitive information, making it nearly impossible for hackers to intercept or steal data during transmission.
+This is especially important for websites that handle financial transactions or collect personal information.

 Not all SSL certificates are created equal.
 Depending on your website’s needs, you can choose from the following types:

-“SSL certificates are only for e-commerce websites.”
+“SSL is only for e-commerce websites.”

 “Free SSL certificates aren’t secure.”